Mariners tag Sale and rout defending champion Red Sox 12-4

 Santana drove in a pair with a double into the right-field corner, and further damage was averted when Haniger was thrown out at the plate.
 But Sale was already on a limited pitch count and was pulled after giving up four more runs in the third and reaching 76 pitches.

-Seattle starter Marco Gonzales (2-0) was shaky early, but pitched into the sixth and allowed three earned runs to pick up his second victory.
+Seattle starter Marco Gonzales (2-0) was shaky early, but pitched into the sixth and allowed three earned runs.
 Boston had nine hits off Gonzales, but very little solid contact until the sixth inning when doubles by Eduardo Nunez and Christian Vazquez led to a pair of runs and ended Gonzales' day.

+Gonzales, who went to Gonzaga, was thrilled to learn almost immediately after being pulled in the sixth that his school's basketball team had beaten Florida State to advance in the NCAA Tournament.

 BELT IT LIKE BECKHAM